-Croatia: HEP breaks HPP Ombla loan with EBRD, new HPP projects as alternative3.
-June 2013. / SEE Energy News
+Croatia: HEP breaks HPP Ombla loan with EBRD, new HPP projects as alternative, SEE Energy News

 Croatian Electric Power Utility (HEP) has broken up a contract for financing a construction of HPP Ombla signed with EBRD.

 This is a credit of 123,2 million EUR worth which was arranged in 2011 and which supposed to finance around 80% of the total value of the project.

 This arranged breakup was explained in HEP as a precaution measure before announced additional procedures of HPP Ombla project harmonization with valuable Croatian legal regulation and will to decrease financial expenses that unused credit causes.